waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Oozie.md

 ## Submit a workflow job {#section_pnw_qyw_y2b .section}

-Before you run Oozie, you first have to install Oozie's ShareLib: [https://oozie.apache.org/docs/4.2.0/WorkflowFunctionalSpec.html\#ShareLib](https://oozie.apache.org/docs/4.2.0/WorkflowFunctionalSpec.html#ShareLib).
+Before you run Oozie, you first have to install [Oozie's ShareLib](https://oozie.apache.org/docs/4.2.0/WorkflowFunctionalSpec.html#ShareLib).

 In E-MapReduce clusters, ShareLib is installed by default for Oozie users.
 If you are using Oozie to submit a workflow job, you do not need to install ShareLib again.